Team Dunedin: 2025 local elections

 On 17 June 2025, the Otago Daily Times reported that two Team Dunedin councillors Whiley and Gilbert had endorsed councillor Sophie Barker for the upcoming 2025 Dunedin mayoral election in October 2025.
 While Whiley and Gilbert had credited Team Dunedin with shifting the council's agenda away from the direction of the former Hawkins-led council, the two said that Dunedin need a long-term mayor with a "different skill set."
 Weatherall declined to endorse Radich as Mayor, saying that the electoral ticket failed due to a "lack of unity and numbers elected."
 Radich also confirmed that Team Dunedin would not be fielding candidates for the 2025 Dunedin City Council election but confirmed that he would be running for a second term as Mayor of Dunedin.

 On 25 June 2025, councillor Bill Acklin accused Whiley and Gilbert of betraying Radich shortly after the 2022 local elections and interfering with the council's operations.
 In response to Acklin's allegations, Gilbert said that the Team Dunedin ticket "was never meant to function as if loyalty would be a key feature in office."
-Whiley cited disagreements with Radich's handling of the George Street redevelopment, attempted installation of a groyne at St Clair beach and renumeration dispute with Crs David Benson-Pope and Steve Walker as reasons for the breakdown in their relationship.
+Whiley cited disagreements with Radich's handling of the George Street redevelopment, attempted installation of a groyne at St Clair beach and remuneration dispute with Crs David Benson-Pope and Steve Walker as reasons for the breakdown in their relationship.
 In response, Radich supported Acklin's account of his deteriorating relationship with his Team Dunedin colleagues and defended his own leadership.

-Radich, Weatherall, Wiley, and Gilbert are contesting councillor positions in the 2025 local elections as independent or unaffiliated candidates.
-Radich is also standing for mayor.
+Radich, Weatherall, Whiley, and Gilbert contested councillor positions in the 2025 local elections as independent or unaffiliated candidates.
+Radich also stood for mayor.
+Radich was unseated as Mayor by incumbent councillor Sophie Barker but was re-elected to the Council as a councillor.
+While Weatherall was re-elected as a councillor, Whiley and Gilbert lost their seats.